 Untitled design (2)

-Despite mixed reviews from critics, Remember Me was not a complete commercial failure and managed to sell a million copies – it even made it to Capcom’s list of “platinum titles.”
+Despite mixed overviews from critics, Remember Me was not a complete commercial failure and managed to sell a million copies – it even made it to Capcom’s list of “platinum titles.”
 But this was still not enough for Dontnod, and the studio was on the verge of bankruptcy for a long time.
 The situation improved after the release of the episodic adventure Life is Strange, in which the developers deepened their idea of manipulating the future – this time by rewinding time.

 Binary Domain (2012)